sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Read Databricks tables in Workflows
 ------------------------------------------

-In the workflow use the processor 'Read from Databricks'.
+In the workflow use the processor 'ReadDatabricksTable'.
 It will allow you to read tables from Databricks.

-Then use the other processors in Fire for processing things.
+Then use the other processors in Fire for processing the data read from the Databricks Table.

 Workflow
 ++++++++